2015 Utility Fee Survey Results – Part III

-This is the last of three consecutive Utility Information Pipelines reporting the results of the Utility Fee Survey.
-Eighty-eight utilities, from 15 states, ranging in size from 200 to 168,500 active accounts participated in the survey.
+This is the last of three consecutive Utility Information Pipelines reporting the results of the 2015 Utility Fee Survey, an update to the original Utility Fee Survey I conducted in 2012.
+106 utilities, representing 19 states, ranging in size from 83 to 90,000 active accounts participated in the survey.

 The first issue summarized the demographics of the survey respondents as well as water and sewer tap and impact fees.
-Last week’s issue dealt with delinquent fees and policies.
+The last issue dealt with delinquent fees and policies.
 Today’s issue explores the remaining fees.

 Returned check fees

 In Utility Information Pipeline #10, I wrote about application for service best practices.
 One of my recommendations was to charge a non-refundable application fee, in addition to any security deposit, to all new accounts.
-I’m pleased to report that 46 of the 88 utilities (representing 52.3%) responding to the survey charge such an application or administrative fee.
+I’m pleased to report that 55 of the 106 utilities (representing 51.9%) responding to the survey charge such an application or administrative fee.
+This is down slightly from the 52.3% reported in the 2012 Utility Fee Survey.
 These application fees range from $5.00 to $100.00 as shown below:

 Meter reread fees